paragon1006/Obsidian_git/School studies/CS/Hardware.md

 - Which are translated into movement (change of x and y co-ordinates)
 - The processor/software updates the position of the cursor on the screen
 ## Scanner:
+- Main component Of a scanner is a CCD array
+- CCD is a collection of light sensitive diodes
+- Laser beam / light is shone onto the source document/barcode
+- The scanned image reaches the CCD through mirrors and lenses
+- Sensors detect levels of reflected light
+- Brighter light results in greater electrical charge
+- Light intensity is converted (by software) to a digital value
+# j